aws/aws-sam-cli/designs/sam_build_cmd.rst

 .. code-block:: bash

     # Build the code and write artifacts to ./build folder
+    # NOTE: All arguments will have sensible defaults so users can just use `sam build`
     $ sam build -t template.yaml -b ./build -o built-template.yaml